HantaoShu/OpenDrug/Readme.md

 features (gene expression and mutation feature) of each cell

 ### Step 2.
 Interpreting OpenDrug and identify important training example and feature.
+For each drug and each testing cell line, the importance of training data and feature can be interpreted by reanalysis the neural network.